Jesperpaulsen/data-collector/README.md

-# Waste Collector - A Chrome Plugin
+# Data Collector - A Chrome Plugin

 This plugin collects the amount of data you are consuming.
 This is sent to the waste analyzer to look at your environment impact.